J41R0JUNIOR/ideas_of_projects/README.md

 # 💡 Ideas of Project

-This repository is a place to store project ideas I plan to develop, as well as to keep track of those already in progress or completed.
-The goal is to maintain a clear roadmap of personal projects and make it easy to access their repositories and descriptions.
+This repository is dedicated to helping those who are struggling to find projects to work on and study.
+Whether you're new to programming or just looking for your next challenge, this collection of project ideas is designed to inspire and guide you.

+Here, you'll find both simple and complex project ideas that you can use to sharpen your skills and build a strong portfolio.
+Feel free to explore, contribute, and share your own ide
 ## 📌 Ongoing or Completed Projects

 ### [001-MoneyManager](https://github.com/J41R0JUNIOR/ideas_of_projects/blob/main/Projects/001-MoneyManager.md)